Loading...

 Choose Whole Grain or Low-Carb Bread

-If you like having bread with your meal, opt for whole grain or low-carb bread options.
-This can help in moderating the glucose response.
+If you add toast to your meal, opt for whole grain or low-carb bread options to further reduce glucose spikes.

 healthspan-mbl